Introduction to Registered Designs

 Registered design rights provide monopoly protection, rather than only preventing copying, and so are obtained by filing an application, which includes images of the design, at a central registry.
 The images typically show the design from various angles if it is a design for a product, but a single image might suffice for a logo, for example.
 The protection afforded by a Registered Design applies to any item bearing the design (that is, it is not limited to a particular product or class of products).

-A UK Registered Design provides a right that is only enforceable in the UK, and can be obtained by filing an application at the UK Intellectual Property Office (UKIPO).
-A Community Registered Design provides protection across the whole European Union, and can be obtained by filing an application at the European Union Intellectual Property Office (EUIPO).
-A Community Registered Design costs little more than a UK registered design and so provides extremely good value for money if it is desired to obtain rights in at least two countries of the EU.
+A national Registered Design provides a right that is only enforceable in the country for which it is granted, and can usually be obtained by filing an application at relevant national intellectual property office.
+A Community Registered Design provides protection across the whole European Union, and can be obtained by filing an application at the Office for Harmonisation in the Internal Market (OHIM).
+A Community Registered Design often costs little more than registered design for a single territory, and so provides extremely good value for money if it is desired to obtain rights in at least two countries of the EU.

 The images filed with the application determine the extent to which the registered design right can be enforced against similar designs.
 Therefore, it is advisable to have help from a qualified representative when preparing a design registration.
 The registration process itself is generally quite straightforward, and is typically completed within days.
 Registered design rights can be challenged but rarely are, except as a defence against an enforcement action.

 Unregistered Design Rights

 Unregistered design rights include national unregistered rights such as the UK Design Right, as well as the European Community Design Right.
 These can arise automatically, provided certain conditions are met.
 However, the protection afforded by unregistered rights is more limited, and varies from country to country In particular they only prevent copying of the design (so an independent creation does not infringe) and have much more limited term.